ryanallen/words-of-my-perfect-teacher/README.md

 > Not to examine the disciple
 > Is like leaping from a precipice.

 You place your trust in your spiritual teacher for all your future lives.
-It is they who will teach yoiu what to do and what not to do.
-If you encounter a false spiritual friend without examining them properly, you will be throwing away the possibility a person with faith has to accumulate merits for a whole lifetime, and the freedoms and advantages of the human existence you have now obtained will be wasted.
-It is like being killed by a venomous serpent coiled beneath a tree that you approached, theinking what you saw was just the tree's cool shadow.
+It is they who will teach you what to do and what not to do.
+If you encounter a false [spiritual friend](#spiritual-friend) without examining them properly, you will be throwing away the possibility a person with faith has to accumulate [merit](#merit)s for a whole lifetime, and the freedoms and advantages of the human existence you have now obtained will be wasted.
+It is like being killed by a venomous serpent coiled beneath a tree that you approached, thinking what you saw was just the tree's cool shadow.

 > By not examining a teacher with great care
-> The faithful waste their gathered merit.
+> The faithful waste their gathered [merit](#merit).
 > Like taking for the shadow of a tree a vicious snake,
 > Beguiled, they lose the freedom they at last had found.

-After examining them carefully and making an unmistaken assessment, from the moment you find that a teacher has all the positive qualities mentioned you should never cease to consider them to be the Buddha in person.[^136] This teacher in whom all the attributes are complete is the embodiment of the compassionate wisdom of all Buddhas of the ten directions, appearing in the form of an ordinary human simply to benefit beings.
+After examining them carefully and making an unmistaken assessment, from the moment you find that a teacher has all the positive qualities mentioned you should never cease to consider them to be the [Buddha](#buddha) in person.[^136] This teacher in whom all the attributes are complete is the embodiment of the compassionate [wisdom](#wisdom) of all [Buddha](#buddha)s of the [ten directions](#ten-directions), appearing in the form of an ordinary human simply to benefit beings.

 > The teacher with infinite qualities complete
-> Is the wisdom and compassion of all Buddhas
+> Is the [wisdom](#wisdom) and compassion of all [Buddha](#buddha)s
 > Appearing in human form for beings' sake.
-> They are the unequalled source of all accomplishments.
+> They are the unequalled source of all [accomplishment](#accomplishment)s.

 So that such a true teacher may skilfully guide the ordinary people needing their help, they make their everyday conduct conform to that of ordinary people.
-But in reality their wisdom mind is that of a Buddha, so they are utterly different from everyone else.
+But in reality their [wisdom](#wisdom) mind is that of a [Buddha](#buddha), so they are utterly different from everyone else.
 Each of their acts is simply the activity of a realized being attuned to the nature of those they have to benefit.
 They are therefore uniquely noble.
 Skilled in cutting through hesitation and doubt, they patiently endure all the ingratitude and discouragement of their disciples, like a mother with their only child.

 > Expediently, to guide us, they act just like us all.
 > In truth they are completely different from us all.